Palm deficiency damage is irreversible. By the time it’s visible, it’s already advanced.

 Let’s take a look at your palms

-We’ll walk the property, tell you what we see, and explain what we’d do differently — and why.
+We’ll walk the property, tell you what we see, and explain what we’d do differently, and why.
 No sales pressure, no commitment required.

-Frond damage doesn’t show up when the problem starts — it shows up months later.
+Frond damage doesn’t show up when the problem starts.
+It shows up months later.

 Palms store nutrients in their canopy and draw from those reserves over time.
-By the time a deficiency becomes visible in the fronds, it’s been developing underground for months — often long enough that some of the damage is permanent.
+By the time a deficiency becomes visible in the fronds, it’s been developing underground for months.
+Often long enough that some of the damage is permanent.
 The window to prevent it is long before the window to treat it.
 That’s the case for proactive, consistently timed palm nutrition rather than reactive care.

 What we’d ask before hiring a palm care program.

-These are the questions we wish more homeowners asked — and the reasons we built Granuly the way we did.
+These are the questions we wish more homeowners asked, and the reasons we built Granuly the way we did.

 Sandy soils drain fast.
 Heavy summer rain accelerates nutrient leaching.
-We build programs around those conditions — not a general palm feeding schedule that ignores the environment they’re actually growing in.
+We build programs around those conditions.
+Not a general palm feeding schedule that ignores the environment they’re actually growing in.

 Palms store and use nutrients on a biological cycle, not a calendar one.
-Applications timed wrong — even with the right inputs — can be largely ineffective.
+Applications timed wrong, even with the right inputs, can be largely ineffective.
 We time everything around how palms actually grow and store.

 Queen Palms, Royals, Foxtails, Sabals, and Bismarcks each have different nutritional profiles.
-A single feeding schedule applied across all of them isn’t calibrated care — it’s a guess that happens on a schedule.
+A single feeding schedule applied across all of them isn’t calibrated care.
+It’s a guess that happens on a schedule.

 Who answers if something looks off between visits?

-You talk to the person managing your program — not a dispatcher routing a call.
+You talk to the person managing your program.
+Not a dispatcher routing a call.
 If a frond starts declining between scheduled visits, you get a real answer from someone who’s actually been on your property.

 Always.
 We walk the property and evaluate the species, visible health, and any existing deficiency signs before we suggest a single thing.
 No program starts before that happens.